Crop in .NET MAUI Image Editor (SfImageEditor)

 this.imageEditor.CancelEdits();

-The selected region can be customized by dragging and resizing an image.
+The selection region can be customized by dragging and resizing the selection handles.

 <Grid RowDefinitions="0.9*, 0.1*">